What is an inquest?

 Criticism

 If a doctor is criticised in a public hearing, GMC guidance sets out that self-referral to the regulator should be undertaken.
 It is often difficult to interpret whether criticism is inferred.
 As such, it is vital to discuss this issue with MDDUS, even if we have not been involved directly in the inquest process.
-We can provide advice as to whether self-referral to the GMC is required and, if so, support our members through this process.
+We can provide advice as to whether self-referral to the GMC is required and, if so, look to support our members through this process.

 In summary

-Although the inquest process can sound intimidating and concerning, most coroners now consider that the process should be an opportunity for learning and therefore they should not have adverse implications for medical professionals involved.
+Although the inquest process can sound intimidating and concerning, most Coroners now consider that the process should be an opportunity for learning and therefore they should not have adverse implications for medical professionals involved.
 Nonetheless, it is important to contact MDDUS early on so that we can advise and support you through the process.

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.